 When I started as an entrepreneur 18 years ago (did I tell you it’s my business birthday this month?!)
 I was happy to work 90 hours a week.
 I was young (25) and healthy and passionate about being an entrepreneurial success.
 But after so long, 90-hour-weeks take their toll.
 I would find myself getting irritated and grumpy at the slightest thing.
 I didn’t sleep properly.
 I kept getting ill.
 In addition to this, I was underselling and overdelivering, and heading for burnout.
 Eventually (thankfully) I began to understand how important is was for me to step away from the business and take care of me.

-I shared a snippet of some of my work life balance experiences on BBC2’s Victoria Derbyshire show this morning (17th January 2018).
-(If you’d like to watch the replay, I appear in the 84th minute – here’s the link)
+I shared a snippet of some of my work life balance experiences on BBC2’s Victoria Derbyshire show.

 When I ran a successful online retail business about ten years ago, I didn’t really have a work life balance.
 It was mainly all about work.
 I had employees, premises, and a healthy bank balance for a while but I hardly had any time to spend with my family.
 So when I started to experience big issues with supply and problems with shipments from China, the stress really kicked in! (and I made a few costly mistakes) and my business was no more, I began to look at things differently.
 Although I knew I wanted to continue my self-employed adventure, I also knew I needed a healthy work life balance if I was to succeed (and be the best mum in the world!).